 What Is an Open Primary?

-Twenty-two states allow open primaries for at least one political party.
-They are:
+The following states allow open primaries for at least one political party:

 - North Dakota

 States like California, Washington, and Nebraska use "top-two primary systems."
 This means the candidates who gained the top two vote tallies advance to the general election.
 This is regardless of their party affiliation.